harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 All assignments come with a ``pre_setup.sh`` script. **Execute this script before starting each assignment, including this one!**

-For all assignments, all of your work must committed to a non-master branch.
+For all assignments, all of your work must committed to a non-main branch.
 Specifically, commits should be committed and pushed to the ``submission`` branch.
-You should not (and should not be able to) push commits to master.
+You should not (and should not be able to) push commits to main.

 To summarize: run the following after cloning the repository::